Keyboard shortcuts

 Installation

-Download the radar-agent binary for your platform from the releases page.
+Download the radar-collector binary for your platform from the releases page.

 Binary Installation